finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > FileReaderBuilderResponse putFileReadDesignToSql(fileReaderBuilderDef, executeQuery)

-[EXPERIMENTAL] PutFileReadDesignToSql: Makes file read SQL from a design object
+[EXPERIMENTAL] PutFileReadDesignToSql: Make file read SQL from a design object

 Generates SQL from a FileReaderBuilderDef object  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.